coderefinery/git-intro/_episodes/04-staging-area.md

 ## States of a file.

-Just like the shopping example, files can be untracked (still on the shelf), modified (in your basket), staged (on the conveyor belt), or committed (paid for).

-We have a variety of commands to go between states:
+Files can be untracked, modified, staged, or committed, and we have a variety of commands to go between states:

 ![]({{ site.baseurl }}/img/file_states.png)

+*Note: the "staging area" has also alternatively been referred to as the index and the cache*.

 ```shell
 $ git add <path>       # stages all changes in file